pirvos/RepData_PeerAssessment1/PA1_template.md

 We can see that only variable _steps_ has missing values.
 In total, there are 2304 missing values of that variable.

-To assign a value to each of those observations in which the value of the variable _steps_ is missing, what we will do is the following.
+To assign a value to all those observations in which the value of the variable _steps_ is missing, what we will do is the following.
-To each 5-minute period p for a particular day x in which the value of _steps_ is
+To the 5-minute period p for a particular day x in which the value of _steps_ is
-NA, we will assign the current average number of steps taken across all instances in the data set corresponding to the same day of the week as day x and same period p discarting the NA values.
-In those cases (if any) in which all the values are missing, we shall assign value 0.
+NA, we will assign the current average number of steps taken across all instances in the data set corresponding to the same day of the week as day x and same period p after discarting the NA values.
+In those cases
+(if any) in which all the values are missing, we shall assign value 0.